Hello all, I thought I’d give a review on Scammers claiming to hire people to work for Hospira.

 In the email, what they will want a person to set up is a Google Hangout App or account via their cell phone or computer.
 They will also state in the email the times and dates they are conducting the interview.

-These Scam Artists will do an interview on the Internet.
+These Scam Artists will interview the Internet.
 Just so you know, there are legit jobs that use places like Google Hangouts, but you should always have your guard up when you come across interviews like these.

 Let’s get back to how the scam works.
-They will ask you for the duplicate verification code that they give out to everyone to make it seem legit.
+The scammer will ask you for the duplicate verification code that they give out to everyone to make it seem legit.

 Other Legit Appearing Factors